dotnet/roslyn-analyzers/README.md

 *Created by summer 2015 interns [Zoë Petard](https://github.com/zoepetard), [Jessica Petty](https://github.com/jepetty), and [Daniel King](https://github.com/daking2014)*

 The MetaCompilation Analyzer is an analyzer that functions as a tutorial to teach users how to write an analyzer.
 It uses diagnostics and code fixes to guide the user through the various steps required to create a simple analyzer.
-It is designed for a novice analyzer programmer with some previous programming experience.
+It is designed for novice analyzer developers who have some previous programming experience.

 For instructions on using this tutorial, see [Instructions](src/MetaCompilation.Analyzers/Core/ReadMe.md#instructions).